faveosuite/Faveo-Invoicing-Wordpress-Plugin/README.md

 Installation Guide
 --------------------------
-Upload the Akismet plugin to your blog, Activate it, then enter your Agora Invoicing key
+Upload the plugin to your blog, Activate it, then enter your Agora Invoicing key

 Credits
 --------------------------